NANCY BUECHE

 I wish I could do something to whipe the grief from Nancy's family away.
 But I know I can't.

+Each 9-11 I will burn a candle for Nancy.
 She has become from an unknown person, someone who has touched my life in a very deep way.

 Her life has moved me and she will be remembered as long as I live.